git-truck/git-truck/README.md

 Get a truckload of visualizations for your git repository, and find out if your project has a good [truck factor](https://www.agileadvice.com/2005/05/15/agilemanagement/truck-factor/)!

+Git Truck gives an overview of:
+- your folder-structure
-Git Truck gives an overview of your folder-structure, which users have contributed most to which files, and more.
+- which users have contributed most to which files
+- which files have been the subject of most change during evolution
+- which files have a single author (as the base for the truck-factor estimation)

 ![billede](https://user-images.githubusercontent.com/23435481/167109548-6757fbca-a24b-4fb7-a2af-bba5d423a9f0.png)